FACTBOX-Countries mandate COVID tests for China travellers | Business

 Belgium will test wastewater from planes arriving from China for new COVID variants as part of new steps against the spread of the coronavirus, the government announced on Monday.
 ISRAEL

 Newly appointed Health Minister Aryeh Deri announced new COVID-19 testing requirements for travellers from China, joining other nations imposing restrictions because of a surge of infections, according to the Times of Israel.
-PLACES MONITORING SITUATION
+NETHERLANDS

+The Netherlands will require travellers from China to show proof of a recent negative COVID-19 test

+before they can enter the country, the Dutch government said on Friday.
+The requirement will be enforced from Tuesday.
+PORTUGAL

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)